boostorg/hana/README.md

 - Provide an integrated way of checking laws for typeclasses.
 Also, provide such laws for e.g. Comparable (should be an equivalence relation at the very least).

+- Complete documentation w/ examples for everything.
+- Document the category theoretical foundation of the `Type` Monad.
+- Move self-notes for `Type`-related stuff to the (internal?) documentation of `Type`.
+- Write a tutorial.
+- Provide a Main page for the Doxygen documentation.